-Cape Girardeau Forts (1861-1865) – Cape Girardeau, sitting on the first continuous high ground in Missouri upstream of the Ohio River, was deemed an important site during the Civil War for numerous strategic reasons.
+Sitting on the first continuous high ground in Missouri upstream of the Ohio River, Cape Girardeau was deemed an important site during the Civil War for numerous strategic reasons.
 In 1861 General Ulysses S. Grant approved the construction of four forts at strategic locations around the city of Cape Girardeau.
 They were named Forts A, B, C, and D.

-Fort A was positioned on a bluff overlooking the Mississippi River at the north edge of town and was meant to defend the city against Confederate gunboats on the river.
-The site was located north of present day Bellevue Street between Lorimier and Spanish Streets.
-There is nothing left of fort today.
+Fort A was positioned on a bluff overlooking the Mississippi River at the north edge of town and was meant to defend the city against Confederate gunboats.
+The site was located north of present-day Bellevue Street between Lorimier and Spanish Streets.
+There is nothing left of the fort today.

 Fort B was located on a hill now occupied by Southeast Missouri State University and was built to protect the city from enemy approaches on the Perryville Road and Jackson Road (now Broadway Avenue).
 The fort was open-sided, with earthworks on the north and west sides.
 It was well-armed with howitzers and 24 lb siege guns.
 Nothing is left of the fort today, but a monument marks the site.

 Fort D was located on a river bluff south of the city, and like Fort A, it was primarily a river defense.
 It was the largest and most important garrison in the region and is the only fort remaining in Cape Girardeau today.
-The post was constructed by Union troops at the same time as the other Cape Girardeau forts in 1861.
+Union troops constructed the post at the same time as the other Cape Girardeau forts in 1861.
 Like the others, Fort D was designed by Captains Franz Kappner and Henry Fladd of the Army Engineers.
 Construction began on August 6, 1861, under the direction of Lieutenant John W. Powell from Illinois.
-The design is in a French bastion form, a triangle with open base.
+The design is a French bastion form, a triangle with an open base.
 The earthworks faced away from the river.
 Reportedly, Fort D housed both 24 and 32-pound cannons, which would easily control any upriver movement on the Mississippi River.

 Soldiers who served at the fort reported that “Quaker” cannons (logs painted black) were used to enhance the appearance of the armament.
-In order to keep warm during the winters, soldiers dug artificial caves in the hillside below the fort.
-Fort D did not see action during the Battle of Cape Girardeau and probably never fired it guns in anger, serving mostly as a symbolic deterrent.
+To keep warm during the winters, soldiers dug artificial caves in the hillside below the fort.
+Fort D did not see action during the Battle of Cape Girardeau and probably never fired its guns in anger, mainly serving as a symbolic deterrent.

-In 1936, the site was purchased by the American Legion post, and the earthworks were restored to their original height, with some modifications.
+In 1936, the American Legion post purchased the site, and the earthworks were restored to their original height, with some modifications.
 A stone building, constructed in the middle of the fort at the site of the original powder-house, was dedicated to the city and today is part of the City of Cape Girardeau Parks & Recreation Department.

 Lieutenant John W. Powell was in charge of the various forts for some months, recruiting local citizens in Cape Girardeau who were mustered in as Battery F, 2nd Illinois Artillery.
-With his troops, he fought at the Battle of Shiloh in Tennessee, where he lost his arm.
-After the Civil War, he became famous as the leader of the first expedition to successfully navigate the Colorado River through the Grand Canyon.
+He fought at the Battle of Shiloh in Tennessee with his troops, where he lost his arm.
+After the Civil War, he became famous as the first expedition leader to successfully navigate the Colorado River through the Grand Canyon.

-Battle of Cape Girardeau – Part of the Trans-Mississippi Campaign during the Civil War, this conflict, which was really more of a skirmish than a full-fledged battle, occurred as Confederate Brigadier General John S. Marmaduke was pursuing US Brigadier General John McNeil through Southeast Missouri.
+Battle of Cape Girardeau – Part of the Trans-Mississippi Campaign during the Civil War, this conflict, which was more of a skirmish than a full-fledged battle, occurred as Confederate Brigadier General John S. Marmaduke was pursuing Union Brigadier General John McNeil through Southeast Missouri.

 Marmaduke sought to strike General McNeil and his combined force of about 2,000 men at Bloomfield, Missouri.
-However, McNeil retreated and Marmaduke followed.
-Marmaduke received notification on April 25, 1863 that McNeil was near Cape Girardeau.
+However, McNeil retreated, and Marmaduke followed.
+On April 25, 1863, Marmaduke received a notification that McNeil was near Cape Girardeau.
 That same night, in anticipation of an attack, General McNeil ordered the evacuation of women and children via steamboat to a safe location upriver.
 In the meantime, two gunboats and a steamer arrived with additional troops to support McNeil’s forces.
 With the river protected, McNeil cannons from Forts A and D along the river to Forts B and C on the western side of the city.
 McNeil’s instincts were correct.
-With a force of about 4,000 men, they were ready for the attack when early on April 26th two columns of Confederate soldiers arrived on the western edge of city.
+With a force of about 4,000 men, they were ready for the attack when early on April 26, two columns of Confederate soldiers arrived on the western edge of the city.

-The Confederate forces began to attack began about 10:00 a.m. and cavalry charges were made from both sides, though neither were very successful.
-Federal troops were driven back by Colonel Joseph O. Shelby’s famous “Iron Brigade,” but the other column was met with heavy fire from field artillery and the guns of Forts B and C. The fighting lasted approximately four to five hours, ceasing sometime after 2:00 pm when General Marmaduke ordered his forces to withdraw.
-Following the conflict, General Marmaduke retreated to Jackson, Missouri. and then led his troops back to Arkansas, bringing to an end his second Missouri. raid.
+The Confederate forces began to attack about 10:00 a.m., and cavalry charges were made from both sides, though neither were very successful.
+Federal troops were driven back by Colonel Joseph O. Shelby’s famous “Iron Brigade,” but the other column was met with heavy fire from field artillery and the guns of Forts B and C. The fighting lasted approximately four to five hours, ceasing sometime after 2:00 p.m. when General Marmaduke ordered his forces to withdraw.
+Following the conflict, General Marmaduke retreated to Jackson, Missouri, and then led his troops back to Arkansas, ending his second Missouri raid.

 In the end, the skirmish was a Union victory, with 12 U.S. casualties and an estimated 300+ Confederate casualties, though some historians believe this number is exaggerated.